SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/construct-search-filter-for-role.md

 The examples above are simple: they involve a single role, and hence a single role filter.

 Typically however, a Sumo user will have multiple roles.
-If a user has multiple roles, Sumo ORs the several role filters and prepends that expression to the user’s queries with an AND, as discussed in [Multiple role filters and filter precedence](#multiple-role-filters-and-filter-precedence).
+If a user has multiple roles, Sumo `OR`s the several role filters and prepends that expression to the user’s queries with an `AND`, as discussed in [Multiple role filters and filter precedence](#multiple-role-filters-and-filter-precedence).

 ### Search filter basics